-Where a mineral right is for mining or exploitation, the Government of Ghana shall acquire a 10% free carried interest in the rights and obligations of the mineral operations in respect of which financial contribution shall not be paid by the Government of Ghana.
-The Company presently holds prospecting licenses.
+Where a mineral right is for mining or exploitation, the Government of Ghana is entitled to a 10% free carried interest in the rights and obligations of the mineral operations in respect of which financial contribution shall not be paid by the Government of Ghana.
+The Company presently holds prospecting licenses, which do not entitle the Government of Ghana to a 10% free carried interest.